 The Mental Capacity Act provides a test for people to help them make a judgment about whether someone has the mental capacity to make their own decisions.
 The person who carries out the assessment (the assessor) must look at whether the individual can:

 Someone cannot be labelled ‘incapable’ simply because they have a learning disability or a brain injury, for example.
 Who the person is who carries out the assessment depends on what the decision is that has to be made.

 For day to day decisions, a carer or a family member can assess a person’s capacity.
-For more complicated decisions such as whether the person agrees to medical treatment (called ‘consent’) or where they should live, it is a health or social care professional who must assess capacity.
+For more complicated decisions such as whether the person agrees to medical treatment (called ‘consent’) or where they should live, it may be a health or social care professional who must assess capacity.

-When it has been decided that a person does not have capacity to make a particular decision, a decision must be made in their ‘best interests’ by someone who is known as the ‘decision maker’ (this can be anyone who is making the decision on behalf of the person who lacks capacity).
+When it has been decided that a person does not have capacity to make a particular decision, a decision must be made in their ‘best interests’ by someone who is known as the ‘decision maker’ (this is the person who is proposing to take the step in question on the basis that it is said to be in the best interests of the person who lacks capacity).

 The decision maker must listen to what the person wants, ask the people who know them best and who may be able to say what their wishes would have been if they had been able to make the decision themselves.

 For medical decisions, the decision maker is usually a doctor.
 For decisions about where someone should live, the decision maker is usually a social worker.

 The Mental Capacity Act Code of Practice provides a best interests checklist for decision makers to use to help them make decisions on the person’s behalf.

 The Mental Capacity Act introduced a number of different ways to help people plan for a time when they may lack capacity to make some or all of their own decisions.
 Click on the links below to see more information about these options: